AngeloNicolson/LearningPlatform/README.md

 ## Common Issues

 **Certificate warnings in browser:**
+- For Docker: This is normal with auto-generated self-signed certificates.
+To remove the warning, run `npm run setup:https` before starting Docker to use mkcert-trusted certificates.
-Run `mkcert -install` then regenerate certs with `npm run setup:https`
+- For local dev: Run `mkcert -install` then `npm run setup:https`

+**API falls back to HTTP even with USE_HTTPS=true:**
+- Check the API logs for certificate path errors
+- For Docker: Certificates auto-generate, check `docker-compose logs api` for details
+- For local dev: Make sure you've set `CERT_KEY_PATH` and `CERT_PATH` in `api/.env` to relative paths (e.g., `./certs/localhost-key.pem`)

 **Permission errors:**
 Try `sudo rm -rf client/node_modules/.vite` then restart